18751 Laguna Canyon Road

 Head to Gorjana's for beautifully-crafted jewelry, The Vault for up-and-coming women's fashions, and Tommy Bahama Laguna Beach for classic island-inspired shirts and shorts.

 Hunger calling?
-Head to Kitchen in the Canyon, a neighborhood cafe located in the heart of the Civic Arts District.
+Head to Kitchen in the Canyon, a neighborhood cafe located in the heart of the Hive District.
 From soups and sandwiches to specialty salads and delicious Kean coffee, its fresh, seasonal menu features a variety of American favorites - including mac n cheese for the kids.
 Rest and refuel in this friendly, casual atmosphere.

 Can't get enough of Laguna's art scene?
 We don't blame you.
 Continue your exploration of the city's creative side with an afternoon tour of its must-visit downtown museums and galleries.